ehmurray8/KytonUI/README.md

      from the main directory, and then rename fbgui.rst to index.rst, for sphinx to use it.
    - The make.bat file is used to create the docs, and this is called within the build.bat script.
+   - You may need to change the directories in the sphinx_source\conf.py file to point to the code on your machine.
  * The executable configuration options are in the file fbgui.spec, and the installer configuration options are in the install.spec file.
+ * Known issue: The zoomed wavelength vs. power graph xlabel doesn't appear, the bottom righthand corner of the screen displays the x and y coordinates of the cursor.